avishaan/codehatcher.github.io/_posts/2014-10-15-lyft-estimation-bug.md

 toc: true
 toc_sticky: true
 ---
 I am a huge fan of pushing the limits when it comes to existing services.
 Lyft does just that.
 I recently stumbled across a 'bug' that may not actually be a bug in the typical software sense.
-However, from Lyft's perspective it may as well be a bug.
+However, from Lyft's perspective, it may as well be a bug.
 Video example of "bug" at the end of the article.

 ### Positive **Product** Spin